IaC Simplified: K3s on EC2 Deployments with Terraform, Helm, Ansible & Amazon ECR

 associate_public_ip_address = true

-key_name = "k3s-keys"
+key_name = aws_key_pair.app_deployer.key_name

 tags = {

-Name = local.cluster_name
+Name = local.app_name

 }